BCHarrell/redteamcmm/README.md

 This GitHub is primarily for managing community input and also provides the CMM in two file formats - Excel, if you trust me and want some formatting already done for you; and CSV, if you want to do some formatting yourself and think I'm sketchy.
 For the full model in your browser and other supporting information, see [the project website](https://www.redteammaturity.com).

+Inside the Example_Implementations folder are variations on the base spreadsheet submitted by the community.
+See the README for an inventory of examples, credits, and a brief synopsis of each.
+Some of these examples are also further detailed on the [main site](https://www.redteammaturity.com/implement)

 # Here to Contribute?

 Thanks for participating!
 Please submit a feature request with your suggested changes after reading the guidance below.